Causal Effect Estimation with Learned Instrument Representations: The ZNet Model

 The networks $\Phi, \varphi, \pi, f, g$ are implemented as feedforward networks, where the activation function can be chosen between ReLU or linear.
 Supervised learning losses for $\Phi, \varphi$ and $\pi$ are implemented as mean squared error (MSE), MSE, and binary cross entropy (BCE), respectively.

 {\bf Empirical approximation of moment constraints.}~The~covariance terms in the ZNet loss function are approximated through either the squared Pearson correlation or an approximation of the mutual information (MI) using kernel density estimation (KDE) with Gaussian kernels; the selection of the approximation method is treated as a hyperparameter.
 We augment the standard supervised losses for $\varphi, \pi$ with the option of learning these networks through moment constraints as well.
 In this case, each network's loss is implemented as the complement of Pearson or MI correlation.
-To encourage the distribution of the resulting instrumental~variable~$\tilde{Z}$ to follow a normal distribution following Lemma~1,~we~add distribution restrictions using a Kullback-Leibler (KL) divergence penalty on each dimension of $\tilde{X}$ and $\tilde{Z}$ with a standard normal distribution $\mathcal{N}$.
+To regularize the distribution of the resulting IV~$\tilde{Z}$ and confounder $\tilde{X}$,~we~add distribution restrictions using a Kullback-Leibler (KL) divergence penalty on each dimension of $\tilde{X}$ and $\tilde{Z}$ with a standard normal distribution $\mathcal{N}$, denoted as $\widehat{\operatorname{Cov}}(g(X))^2, \widehat{\operatorname{Cov}}(f(X))^2$.
 We also constrain the average correlation across dimensions within $\tilde{X}$ and $\tilde{Z}$~to~encourage the features of the learned representations to be distinct.
-The overall loss with approximate \mbox{ $\widehat{\operatorname{Cov}}(.)$} is thus given as:
+The overall loss with approximate \mbox{ $\widehat{\operatorname{Cov}}(.)$} is thus given as: ZNet training occurs in three stages.
+First, the network $\Phi$ is separately trained to estimate $\tilde{\varepsilon}_Y$, i.e. only $\alpha_{11}$ is non-zero.
+Weights of $\Phi$ are then frozen.
+Next the full network is pretrained by fitting $\varphi, \pi$ in a supervised setting without the moment constraints ($\alpha_5=\alpha_6=\alpha_7=\alpha_8=\alpha_9=\alpha_{10} = \alpha_{11}=0$).
+This serves to encourage starting representations of $\tilde{X}$ and $\tilde{Z}$ to be highly correlated with $Y$ and $T$, respectively.
+Finally, the full ZNet model is finetuned end-to-end across all the loss terms above (with $\alpha_{11}=0$).